platformsh/platformsh-docs/docs/src/guides/typo3/deploy/customize.md

 ### Setup

-It's likely that you have a setup configuration file (`SetupConfiguration.yaml`) already present in your repository which manages your installation during build when running the `typo3 install:setup` command.
+It's likely that you have a setup configuration file (`src/SetupConfiguration.yaml`) already present in your repository which manages your installation during build when running the `typo3 install:setup` command.
 On Platform.sh, it is recommended that that file  include at least the following commands.

 {{< github repo="platformsh-templates/typo3" file="src/SetupConfiguration.yaml" lang="yaml" >}}

 ### Site

+Similarly, you likely have a `config.yaml` file in your repo, althout it may not be in the `config/sites/main` subdirectory as shown above.
+This file contains settings for the error handling of your site, the languages it will support, and a few others.
+For the purposes of this guide, you will need to set the `base` attribute to an environment variable called `PLATFORM_ROUTES_MAIN`.

 {{< github repo="platformsh-templates/typo3" file="config/sites/main/config.yaml" lang="yaml" >}}

+You will define this environment variable in the next sections, but it's purpose is to retrieve the root domain (since you have not yet registered a domain name on the Platform.sh project, this will be a hashed placeholder domain generated from the environment) from the environment varable `PLATFORM_ROUTES`.

 ### Database

+Next you will need a `src/SetupDatabase.yaml` file, which is used on the first installation of TYPO3 in the  dedploy hook to set up the database and the initial `admin` user.

 {{< github repo="platformsh-templates/typo3" file="src/SetupDatabase.yaml" lang="yaml" >}}

 ### Environment

+Finally, you can start using the Platform.sh Configuration Reader library to starting reading from the environment from within your application.

+{{< github repo="platformsh-templates/typo3" file="public/typo3conf/PlatformshConfiguration.php" lang="php" >}}

+Then include the `require_once()` function within your `public/typo3conf/AdditionalConfiguration.php` file to load the Platform.sh-specific configuration into the site.

 {{< github repo="platformsh-templates/typo3" file="public/typo3conf/AdditionalConfiguration.php" lang="php" >}}

-{{< github repo="platformsh-templates/typo3" file="public/typo3conf/PlatformshConfiguration.php" lang="php" >}}

 {{< guide-buttons next="Deploy Drupal 9" >}}